-By Max Morris.
-Last Updated 17th June 2022.
+By Danielle Newton.
+Last Updated 8th May 2023.
 Are you in the UK attempting to make a car insurance claim, but the other party is not responding?
 If you’ve been injured in a car accident due to the negligence of another party, you could potentially claim compensation.

 All road users should be familiar with The Highway Code.
 This outlines the duty of care roads users have.
 For motorists, this means adhering to the standards of skill of the average driver.
 The Highway Code also explains how other road users, such as pedestrians, cyclists and scooter riders, should behave on the roads.